Self-Reference Ultra-Wideband Systems: Performance Analysis

 \section{Performance Analysis}

-In this section we evaluate the performance of the optimal Rake receiver (ARake) and the DTR scheme and we compare them with the proposed SR in terms of the ABEP.
-We consider realistic UWB channels characterised by high delay and frequency diversity, while the simulation conditions are the same as the one described in \cite{bib17}.
-A second order derivative of the Gaussian monocycle with $T_{w}=0.7n\sec $ has been used with $T_{f_{DTR}}=10.75n\sec $ , $T_{f_{SR}}=5.375n\sec $ and $T_{d}=8.75n\sec $ for DTR where the data pulse is delayed for serving as reference to the next symbol.
-ISI is taken into account in the analysis.
+In this section we evaluate the performance of the proposed SR scheme in terms of the average bit error probability (ABEP) and compare it with the optimal All Rake, which is optimum receiver in terms of perfroamnce, the DTR and the On-Off keying (OOK) transceiver which is the baseline receiver in terms of complexity.
+Performance comparisons between the DTR and the TR\ schemes can be found in \cite{bib15}.
+A second order derivative Gaussian monocycle with $T_{w}=0.7$ n$\sec $ has been used with $T_{f_{TR}}=10.75$ n$\sec $, $T_{f_{SR}}=T_{f_{DTR}}=5.375$ n$ \sec $ and $T_{d}=8.75$ n$\sec $ for DTR where the data pulse is delayed for serving as reference to the next symbol.
+Moreover, for comparison reasons, the simulation parameters are the same as those in \cite{bib8}, as well as the path-loss channel model\footnote{This path loss model is the reason for the SNR range in the figures that follow.
+The same model is used for comparison reasons.} \cite{bib8}, \cite{bib18}.
+ISI is taken into account in the analysis, while a frame per simulated symbol is assumed.

-In Fig. 4a, the ABEP is plotted against the SNR assuming the CM1 channel model which refers to line of sight (LOS) in residential environments and was extracted based on measurements that cover a range from $7m$ to $20m$, up to 10 GHz \cite{bib18}.
-We note that the performance of ARake is the lower bound of the ABEP and serves only as a benchmark as it cannot be implemented in practice.